tjjmoto/hw-ruby-intro/README.md

 ---------------------------------------------------------------------------------------------------------

 You should have run tests on your assignment already, but we will additionally be checking your code for quality and “beauty”- not just working.
-We will also run several additional tests for correctness- remember to check the weird corner cases!
+We will also run several additional tests for correctness- remember to check the weird corner cases in your additional test cases!

 To submit your code and test writeup: